Quantum error correction via multi-particle discrete-time quantum walk

 The second step determines the $s_1$ and $s_3$ eigenvalues.
-Here, the particles $\{\p{0}, \p{2}, \p{4}\}$ are initially shifted by two from their original states just before the previous step for $s_0$ and $s_2$ begins.
+Here, the particles $\{\pa{0}, \pa{2}, \pa{4}\}$ are initially shifted by two from their original states just before the previous step for $s_0$ and $s_2$ begins.
 For example, a particle originally at the vertex labeled $00$ with $|1\rangle_\co$ is now at the vertex labeled $11$.
 From this condition, the procedure for collecting the eigenvalues follows the same flow as Eq.~\eqref{eq: QW for stabilizer generators s_0 and s_2}, but the components of $\mathcal{C}$ are set as $U_\co^{(i; xy)} = X_\co\ (i=1, 3,\ xy=11, 01)$.

-The final step is determining the remaining $s_4$ and $s_5$ eigenvalues.
-The shifts by two of the particles $\p{0}$, $\p{2}$, and $\p{4}$ are resolved through the previous step, and they have returned to their original positions.
-As a preparation, we need to transform the $X_{\co}X_{\mathrm{x}}X_{\mathrm{y}}$ eigenstates of $\{\p{0}$, $\p{2}, \p{4}\}$ into the $Z_{\co}Z_{\mathrm{x}}Z_{\mathrm{y}}$ eigenstates with same eigenvalues.
-Such a transform can be achieved through the eight iterations $(\mathcal{S}\mathcal{C})^8$, where neighboring interactions must be prevented to avoid unintended phase shift of $-1$, i.e., influences from the ancillary particles $\p{1}$ and $\p{3}$.
-Here, during the 3rd, 4th, and 5th steps in these iterations, the components of $\mathcal{C}$ are set as follows, respectively:
+Noe that the shifts by two of the particles $\pa{0}$, $\pa{2}$, and $\pa{4}$ are resolved through this step, and they have returned to their original positions.